myzhang93/steelwebsite/app/customized-parts/Food Processing.md

 ### Key Applications

 1. **Processing Tanks and Vessels**
-   Storage, mixing, and fermentation tanks.
+   Storage, mixing, and fermentation tanks, often fabricated from [stainless steel sheets](/products/stainless-steel-sheet).

 2. **Piping and Tubing**
-   Sanitary piping systems with welded or clamp fittings.
+   Sanitary piping systems with welded or clamp [fittings](/products/stainless-steel-fittings).
+These systems typically use [stainless steel pipes](/products/stainless-steel-pipe-tube).

 3. **Conveyors and Belts**
    Food-grade conveyor frames and belts.